Step 1: Decide on new door inset material

 Step 3: Install the metal inserts

-Photo 3: Install the metal
+Photo 3: Install the metal cabinet door

 Frame the back of the insert with quarter-round molding to hold it in place.
 If you use a nail gun, aim carefully so you don’t shoot through the face of the door.

-Prefinish 1/4-in. quarter-round molding and use it to secure the inserts (Photo 3).
+Prefinish 1/4-in. quarter-round molding and use it to secure the metal cabinet doors inserts (Photo 3).
 When you place the insert into the door frame, make sure the punched side is face up (the punched side will feel slightly raised around the holes).
 Fasten the quarter round with 5/8-in. nails or brads.
 If you don’t have a brad nailer or pinner, you can use a hammer; just be careful not to dent the metal.

 Buying Metal Inserts

 Some home centers carry sheets of metal (including perforated) and will cut them for you for a small fee.
 But you’ll find a much bigger selection online.
 Look for metal in the 16- to 20-gauge range.
 We bought directly from McNichols Co. (mcnichols.com) and did all our ordering over the phone.
-Its Web site is full of information (and a bit confusing).
+Its Website is full of information (and a bit confusing).
 Look at its “Products” drop-down menu and go from there.

 Do your measuring after you remove the cabinet doors to get accurate insert measurements.
-Order inserts 1/8 in. shorter in both the length and the width so the inserts just fit in the opening.
+Order mesh cabinet doors inserts 1/8 in. shorter in both the length and the width so the inserts just fit in the opening.
 If stainless is out of your price range, consider aluminum or plain steel (called “mill finish”).
 You can spray-paint your metal any color you want.
-No matter what finish you order, wash the metal with paint thinner to rinse off the manufacturing oils.
+No matter what finish your order, wash the metal with paint thinner to rinse off the manufacturing oils.
 If you choose not to paint the steel, spray it with a clear lacquer to prevent it from rusting.